- 1 FBAR Investigation

 Here are the basics:

-An FBAR Violation occurs when an individual, trust, or entity fails to properly file an annual FBAR (Foreign Bank Account Reporting Form, aka Report of Foreign Bank and Financial Account Form) aka (FinCEN 114).
+An FBAR Investigation occurs when an individual, trust, or entity fails to properly file an annual FBAR (Foreign Bank Account Reporting Form, aka Report of Foreign Bank and Financial Account Form) aka (FinCEN 114) — and the IRS launches an examination, audit or investigation of the matter

 FBAR Investigation Example (Case Study)